Writing for impact

 With admissions officers quick to recognize AI slop, it’s more important than ever for students to bring their own distinctive writing voice, and authentic self, to their applications.

-In one-on-one Zoom meetings, I guide and empower them step by step, from brainstorming creative ideas to teasing out vivid details and polishing the final draft.
+In one-on-one Zoom meetings, I use my journalistic expertise toguide and empower them step by step, from brainstorming creative ideas to teasing out vivid details and polishing the final draft.
 Along the way, I help them break down the work into less overwhelming, bite-sized chunks so they and their families can still enjoy each other and their lives.

 Like top journalists, my students hit their deadlines.
-Most importantly, they enter college and grad school as stronger, more confident writers and critical thinkers.
+They also enter college and grad school as stronger, more confident writers and critical thinkers.

 I’m now filling spots for the Summer/Fall 2026 application season.